abdul-hamid-achik/abdul-hamid-achik/README.md

 - Senior Software Developer at CrateBind, LLC 🇺🇸 (October 2017 - April 2019)
 - Full Stack Developer at Placeit 🇲🇽 (August 2016 - October 2017)
 - Software Developer at UXprobe 🇧🇪 (September 2015 - August 2016)
+**note:** i do not list all my previous experiences only the ones i feel the most proud about

 ## Projects 🛠
 - Connecting the entire recycled plastic value chain on one digital platform using Django + Python and React + JavaScript.